allisson/postmand/README.md

 # postmand
-Simple webhook delivery system powered by Golang and PostgreSQL
+Simple webhook delivery system powered by Golang and PostgreSQL.